Hello Garci scandal: Media coverage and response

 Critics alleged that some media groups in broadcast and print were partisan in reporting the crisis.
 Alternative media, mostly in radio, made similar accusations, though some may be partisan themselves.
 These accusations though between them are not new, and are common during propaganda wars, as politically motivated groups use connections in media to promote their side.
-During the latter part of the crisis, this has changed as the media became generally more critical in delivery, which was beneficial for properly informing viewers about the many sides of the issues.
+During the latter part of the crisis, this changed as the media became generally more critical in delivery, which was beneficial for properly informing viewers about the many sides of the issues.
 The position of the press was thus kept in commentary.

 The National Telecommunications Commission (NTC) initially warned the country's radio and TV networks of a possible forced closure on any network that airs the contents of the Ong tapes.
 In response, the International Federation of Journalists (IFJ) condemned the Arroyo administration for attempting to restrict the airing of the Ong recordings.
 Eventually, the media were allowed to present the evidence to the public.
 Three out of seven VHF TV channels are controlled by the government.

 "Truth is Arroyo won," according to University of the Philippines economist Solita Collas Monsod in her column, Get Real, Philippine Daily Inquirer, October 29, 2005.
 Monsod cited three reasons to support her claim that President Gloria Macapagal Arroyo won the May 2004 presidential race.

 Sec.
 Ricardo Saludo in his article, "Who Won the Elections?", wrote: "a final set of numbers buttressing the President's triumph and the consistency of results were the victories of most of her fellow candidates for nearly all positions, K-4 captured close to 90% of the congressional, gubernatorial and mayoral positions."

 These overwhelming successes in districts, provinces, cities and municipalities nationwide could not but have helped the coalition's presidential standard bearer to also garner big votes among most of those constituencies, according to Saludo.

 "Then there was the endorsement (albeit last minute -- but this shows that they were jumping on the bandwagon) that Ms. Arroyo received from the Iglesia ni Cristo and El Shaddai.
 And finally, it was generally acknowledged that Poe was shooting himself in the foot during the campaign, and that the opposition was split four ways.
 In other words, they did it to themselves," Monsod wrote.